deploifai/examples/SafeTweet/README.md

  docker run -it --rm -p 7860:7860 deploifai/safetweet
  ```

-After running the Docker image, the Safe Tweet script can be accessed on the local host with the port 7860.
+After running the Docker image, the Gradio web interface can be accessed on the local host with the port `7860`.

  ```shell
  http://localhost:7860/